omnigroup/SwiftStyleGuide/swift-style-guide.md

 #### Leading with Access

 Access control must come before `let` and `var`.
-For consistency and scan-ability, place it before `static` and `class` declarations as well.
+For consistency and scan-ability, always place it before any other keyword in the same declaration, such as `static`, `class`, or `override`.
+The sole exception is attributes (prefixed with an `@` symbol), which — as described above — always come first, and often get their own line before the declaration itself.

 ```swift
 fileprivate let y = 20 // compiles